aknos2/homepage/README.md

 # homepage

 17th project of Odin project.
-Create a portfolio page which is responsive on all devices.
+Create a portfolio page which is responsive, light, and fast on all devices.
 The project will be using @media.
 Animations will be included.
+Keyboard/aria accessibility included.

 ###Image credits